rails/rails/guides/source/active_record_migrations.md

 $ bin/rails generate migration AddUserRefToProducts user:belongs_to
 ```

-generating a migration that looks like the same as above.
+generating a migration and schema that is the same as above.

 There is also a generator which will produce join tables if `JoinTable` is part
 of the name: